Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==

+= 1.4.5 =
+* Improvement: Tested up to WordPress 6.3

 = 1.4.4 =
 * Improvement: For checking if the endpoint works, we changed file_get_contents to wp_remote_get to prevent issues with some hosts. props @ov3rfly
 * Fix: Tracking would sometimes not work properly when some data was missing like the user agent information.
 This has been resolved. props @ov3rfly